huaminghuangtw/Brain-Food/README.md

 </tr>
 </table>

-#todo
+There are many “Read-It-Later” apps out there: [Instapaper](https://www.instapaper.com/), [Readwise](https://readwise.io/), [Matter](https://hq.getmatter.com/), [Raindrop](https://raindrop.io), etc. These apps offer a centralized place to collect, sync, and read bookmarked content—often with features like highlighting, tagging, and offline access.

+I tried each of these apps, but none of them suited my exact needs.
+The highlighting feature was distracting.
+More importantly, it was hard to get my data out of their systems.

+So I decided to build my own Read-It-Later system using [ Apple Reminders](https://support.apple.com/en-au/guide/reminders/welcome/mac) and [ Apple Shortcuts](https://shortcutomation.com).

+Since Reminders is a native Apple app, I'm not dependent on a third-party service that could be discontinued, nor do I have to pay for a subscription.
+I am flexible.
+I fully own and control my data.
+I can [export all items to JSON files](https://shortcutomation.com/gallery/brain-food/share-brain-food/) however I like, as you can see in this repository.

+Moreover, my queue syncs across other Apple devices, since everything is saved in iCloud.
+As a minimalist, I also appreciate that there's no recommendation feed and advertisements with this setup.

-I used [ Apple Shortcuts](https://shortcutomation.com/gallery/reminders-automation/organize-brain-food-lists/) to gather detailed metadata for each “Brain Food” in [ Apple Reminders](https://support.apple.com/en-au/guide/reminders/welcome/mac), leveraging the following APIs, and regularly [exported the results to JSON files](https://shortcutomation.com/gallery/brain-food/share-brain-food/), as you can see in this repository:
+The real power, however, comes from the integration with Shortcuts.
+I created automations to gather details for each “Brain Food” using the following APIs:

-I used [ Apple Shortcuts](https://shortcutomation.com/gallery/reminders-automation/organize-brain-food-lists/) to collect rich metadata for each “Brain Food” item in [ Apple Reminders](https://support.apple.com/en-au/guide/reminders/welcome/mac), leveraging the APIs below.
-I then regularly [exported the results to JSON files](https://shortcutomation.com/gallery/brain-food/share-brain-food/), all of which are available in this repository:

 1. **[Movie & TV](https://huami.ng/bookmarks/movie-and-tv)**
 	* [The Movie Database (TMDb) API](https://developer.themoviedb.org)